Lichborne/Simple-Mathematical-Parser-in-Haskell/README.md

 This is a simple mathematical parser written in Haskell, written on the basis of a definition for a parametric Parser class provided by V. Bense of Eotvos Lorand University of Science.
 Please consult Regex.txt for RegEx specs.
 Use GHCI to interact with the program.

 ### Usage
-Parsing (for expressions) can be validated in the following format: runParser pExpr "yourstringhere"
+Parsing (for expressions) can be validated in the following format: runParser pExpr "yourstringhere".
+E.g. runParser pExpr "11\*12"

 ### Syntax
 Syntax is the standard Haskell syntax for multiplication, division, addition, subtraction, exponentiation, and the equivalence relation.